PawelKacprzak/simple-project/README.md

+# Simple project

-A circle that changes color when the mouse hovers over it
+## A circle that changes color when the mouse hovers over it

+## See how it looks [here](https://pawelkacprzak.github.io/simple-project/)